pharanbrush/pharanbrush.github.io/brush-management-tips.md

 I'll talk about 1. **organizing brush groups**, 2. **setting shortcuts**, and finally, 3. **reusing shortcuts and reordering groups to make your brush-picking lightning-fast**.

-1. **In Clip Studio Paint, brushes are organized into a two-level folder structure**:
+## 1. In Clip Studio Paint, brushes are organized as tools, tabs and brushes

 Formally: Clip Studio Paint calls these the buttons on the toolbar on the left **Tools**.
 The tabs on top **Sub tool groups**.
 And the brushes are called **Sub Tools**.